vitali2y/pax/README.md

 Pax is a bundler.
 But you'll never beat it.
 Why?

 - It knows exactly enough about JavaScript to handle dependency resolution.
 It doesn't even bother parsing most of your source code.
-- It's fully parallelized, so it can make the most of your cores.
+- It's parallelized, so it makes the most of your cores.
 - It's minimal.
-It doesn't support plugins or
+It isn't bogged down by features you don't need.

 Don't waste time waiting for your bundler to do its thing.
 Use Pax while you're developing, and **iterate to your heart's content**.
 Use your super-cool, magical, slow-as-molasses bundler for releases, when you don't care how long it takes to run.